dai-shi/react-hooks-async/README.md

 which is AbortController.
 This function returns a promise, but the function is responsible to cancel the promise by AbortController.

-The second argument `deps` is an array of deps just like the second argument of `useEffect`.
+The second argument `deps` is an array of dependencies just like the second argument of `useEffect`.
 This controls when to create an async task.